EAI GOODTECHS 2021 will be held as a fully-fledged online conference.

 Moreover, it can act as preventive, promoting healthy lifestyles and active coaching to avoid unhealthy habits.
 There are various solutions currently under development related to this field.
 These solutions can improve our quality of life and be used to the design and development of novel technologies for social help.
 It is a multidisciplinary and extensive subject for public health well-being.
 Additionally, Internet of Things applications provide a continuous stream of data collected in real-time.
 The data collected can be combined with machine learning methods to predict unexpected events in the context of a smart city.
 These cyber-physical systems are intelligent objects that can be the basis to develop enhanced technologies for social good.

-In GOODTECHS we are hence interested in experiences with the design, implementation, deployment, operation and evaluation of smart objects and technologies for social good.
-Clearly, we are not considering only the so called first world as the scenario for this evolution; we also refer to those areas where ICT is currently less widespread, hoping that it may represent a societal development opportunity rather than a source for further divide.
+In the GOODTECHS conference, we are hence interested in experiences with the design, implementation, deployment, operation and evaluation of smart objects and technologies for social good.
+We are not considering only the so-called first world as the scenario for this evolution.
+We also refer to those areas where ICT is currently less widespread, hoping that it may represent a societal development opportunity rather than a source for further divide.

 - App concepts and technologies for different mobile platforms

 - Blockchain for social good

 - Content Distribution

 - Environment sensing, monitoring and preservation